 For those images, we ventured off early morning, parked the car on Tokongawa Drive.
 Put it into Maps.Me for the exact directions.

 From there it’s a nice 15 min walk down to the beach.
-Once there, it was just magical – we were the only ones, the water was calm and the sunrise still in full swing.
+Once there, it was just magical – we were the only ones, the water was calm and the sunrise was still in full swing.
 I’d so recommend coming early!

 Kaiteriteri Lagoon

 To get the famous shot, you have to time your visit with the tides.
-It has to be high tide in order for the lagoon to be fully there.
+It has to be high tide for the lagoon to be fully there.
 I got up a tad too late but still got an awesome glimpse of the sunset.
 The sky was on fire!

 From there I continued to the bridge and up the forest to change up the angle.
 The colour of the water is just something special, the contrast is unreal!